Aggregation Trees: Aggregation trees

 with $L_{i, l}$ a dummy variable equal to one if the $i$-th unit falls in the $l$-th leaf of $\tree_{\alpha}$.
 Exploiting the random assignment to treatment, we can show that each $\beta_l$ identifies the GATE in the $l$-th leaf.

 In observational studies, estimating model (\ref{equation_randomized_experiments_ols}) would yield biased GATE estimates due to the selection into treatment.
-To get unbiased estimates, we can use the orthogonal estimator of \citet{semenova2021debiased} to estimate the best linear predictor of $\cate{\cdot}$ given a set of dummies denoting leaf membership.
-The key idea is to construct a random variable $\score_i$, generally called score, such that $\tau \left( X_i \right) = \EX \left[ \score_i | X_i \right]$, and project it onto $L_{i, 1}, \dots, L_{i, |\tree_{\alpha}|}$.
+To get unbiased estimates, we can use the orthogonal estimator of \textcite{semenova2021debiased} to estimate the best linear predictor of $\cate{\cdot}$ given a set of dummies denoting leaf membership.\footnote{\ One can also conduct sensitivity analysis to assess robustness to violations of Assumption \ref{assumption_unconfoundedness} \parencite[see, e.g.,][]{lee2021discovering}.} The key idea is to construct a random variable $\score_i$, generally called score, such that $\tau ( X_i ) = \EX [ \score_i | X_i ]$, and project it onto $L_{i, 1}, \dots, L_{i, |\tree_{\alpha}|}$.